 Just go to your account, turn VAT on (if it isn’t already) and select GB.
 Then add your VAT number.

-- Add VAT numbers for each country you’re registered in
+Add VAT numbers for each of your registered countries

-If you’re an established eCommerce business, you’re likely selling in multiple EU countries, and may need to be VAT registered in several of them.
+If you’re an established eCommerce business, you’re likely selling in multiple EU countries.
+Therefore, you may need to cover VAT registration for several of them.
 In your ChannelGrabber account, simply select the relevant country code to add multiple VAT registration numbers.

 If you use your ChannelGrabber account for different trading companies, you can add a VAT number for each of them separately too.
 Just manage your existing company in your account, toggling “Use legal company VAT” to OFF, and “VAT registered” to ON.

-Once you have added all your applicable VAT numbers, whichever channel your order comes through will be automatically assigned the relevant country’s VAT details – based on the buyer’s location.
+So, once you’ve added all your VAT numbers, the country’s VAT will apply to whichever channel your order comes through automatically.
+In any case, this is based on the buyer’s location.

 You don’t need to worry about a thing.